vraus/VulkanCourse/README.md

 + An ImageView simply describes how to read an image (e.g. 2D or 3D addresses, format, etc...) and what part of the image to read (colour channels, mip levels, etc...).
 + Later on, we will use these ImageViews when drawing to and presenting our images.

+## Graphics Pipeline

+> Setting up shaders and the Graphics Pipeline

+### Vulkan Graphics Pipeline

++ The Graphics Pipeline in Vulkan is largely the sameas that in OpenGL.
++ However, in Vulkan you must setup each stage individually.
++ There is a lot of code to setup the Pipeline !
++ But it's mostly just applying setting to info structs.
+Nothing complicated.
++ Each Pipeline can connect to a "Render Pass" which actually handles rendering.
+This is the difficult part !

+### Shaders and SPIR-V

++ Don't load in raw text and compile it into a shader
++ Instead, pre-compile shader code to intermediate code called SPIR-V, and load it into a shader module.
++ SPIR-V stands for "Standard Portable Intermediate Reprensentation - Vulkan"
++ Compiled from GLSL
++ SPIR-V can be compiled using tool that comes with LunarG Vulkan SDK.
++ To use: Load in .spv (SPIR-V file) as binary file and create shader module using Vulkan.
++ Shader module then passed to info struct.
++ Put all shader info structs into list and use in Pipeline Create Info.

+### Creating Graphics Pipeline

++ Creating Graphics Pipeline is simple but lengthy.
+Must define settings for each manually
+    + **Vertex Input**: Defines layout and format of vertex input data.
+    + **Input Assembly**: Defines how to assemble vertices to primitives (e.g. Trianles or Lines).
+    + **Viewport & Scissor**: How to fit output to image and crop it.
+    + **Dynamic States**: Pipelines are static and settings can't be changed at runtime.
+You need to create a new pipeline to get new settings.
+However, some settings can be given ability to change at runtime, and they can be set there.
+    + **Rasterizer**: How to handle the computation of fragments from primitives.
+    + **Multisampling**: Multisampling information (e.g. for antialiasing)
+    + **Blending**: How to blend framgents at the end of the pipeline.
+    + **Depth Stencil**: How to determine depth + stencil culling and writing.

+### Pipeline Layout

++ Pipeline Layout is the layout of data being given directly to the pipeline for a single draw operation (as opposed to for each vertex / fragment).
++ Defines layout of data for "Descriptor Sets".
+We'll learn about these later.
+They're similar to uniform buffers in OpenGL.
++ Also defines range of "Push Constants".
+These are like simpler, smaller Descriptor Sets that pass values directly instead of holding them in dedicated memory.
++ For now, we will leave these blanks

+### Render Pass

++ Lastly a Pipeline needs a "Render Pass".
++ A Render Pass is the larger operation that handles the execution and outputs of a Pipeline.
++ Can have multiple smaller Subpasses inside it that each use a different Pipeline, so you can combine draws together.
++ Render Passes contain multiple "Attachments" to all of these possible outputs (e.g. Color Output Depth output...)
++ Subpasses inside a Render Pass then reference these attachments for each draw operation.

+### Subpass Dependencies

++ Subpasses rely on strict ordering to ensure data is in the right format at the right time.
++ For example: Our Swapchain image being written to will need to be in a writable format at the stage of the subpass that writes to the image (Logical !)
++ However when we present it, it will need to be in a presentable format.
++ Subpass Dependencies define stages in a pipeline where transitions need to occur.
++ These are "Implicit" transitions since we do not explicitly state the transition that needs to take place.
+We only say when a transition should occur.
++ Vulkan knows what transitions to make because we define the layout at each stage of the subpass when we set it up.

 ## Color Spaces

 > [Video](https://www.youtube.com/watch?v=99v96TL-tuY)